tonikelope/coronapoker/tools/qa/src/test/java/com/tonikelope/coronapoker/bot/harness/README.md

 ```

 Every `*Test` class above is annotated `@Tag("slow")`, so the default fast
 Surefire lane skips them all — see § 9 for how to run them.
+This directory is
+the bot-quality lane, not a normal game-code regression suite; it is selected
+only by the explicit `slow-bot` profile.
+The deterministic evaluator adapter
+test remains in the fast lane, but statistical quality tests never do.

 The simulators reuse the production `Bot.java` unchanged.
 They do not
 hook into Swing, the GameFrame, or any networking code.
 Everything runs